3 User Reviews

 |IPv4 leak detected?|

 We also tested for IP leaks In Windows and using the new macOS IKE2 client we detected no IP leaks whatsoever.
 Using the older OSX OpenVPN client, though, we detected an IPv6 WebRTC leak.
-If you are a Mac user with an IPv6 connection, you should use the IKE2 client, disable IPv6 on your system, or disable WebRTC in your browser.
+Thus, if you are a Mac user with an IPv6 connection, you should use the IKEv2 client, disable IPv6 on your system, or disable WebRTC in your browser (all easy to do).

 Ease of use